Space-yg/SON/README.md

 invalid char = c"ab" // ❌
 ```

-### Combine String Types
+## Combine String Types
 You can combine raw string with byte string or char string with byte string.
 You do that by just adding both letters that correspond to each.
 ```
 raw byte = rb"This is a raw byte string.
 No escape characters \n.
-The string will be converted to bytes" byte row = br"This is also a raw byte string." char byte = cb"a" byte char = bc"a" // This is the same as char byte
+The string will be converted to bytes" byte raw = br"This is also a raw byte string." char byte = cb"a" byte char = bc"a" // This is the same as char byte
 ```